Architectural Science (Co-op Available)

 - Mathematics (one of Calculus and Vectors [MCV4U] or Advanced Functions [MHF4U])

 Additional Admission Criteria

-Applicants must provide proof of English language proficiency if they have completed less than 4 years of full-time study at the high school level, with English as the primary language of instruction.
-Acceptable tests and scores are listed below.
+Applicants must provide proof of English-language proficiency if they have completed less than 4 years of full-time study at the high school level, with English as the primary language of instruction.
+The following are acceptable tests and scores.

-English Language Pathway Programs at the Real Institute are open to academically qualified students who have achieved English proficiency test scores that do not meet Ryerson University's English language requirements.
-Visit the Real Institute for more information about pathway programs, requirements and how to apply.
+English Language Pathway Programs at the English Language Institute are open to academically qualified students who have achieved English proficiency test scores that do not meet Toronto Metropolitan University’s English-language requirements.
+Visit the English Language Institute for more information about pathway programs, requirements and how to apply.